cloudmesh/technologies/chapters/incomming/elkstack.md

 ELK acronyms three open source projects: Elasticsearch, Logstash, and Kibana.

-> ``Elasticsearch is a search and analytics engine.
+> "Elasticsearch is a search and analytics engine.
 Logstash is a
 > server-side data processing pipeline that ingests data from multiple
 > sources simultaneously, transforms it, and then sends it to a stash
 > like Elasticsearch.
 Kibana lets users visualize data with charts and
-> graphs in Elasticsearch'' [@hid-sp18-410-ELKBlog].
+> graphs in Elasticsearch" [@hid-sp18-410-ELK-Home-Page].

 ELK is one of the most
 scalable solutions in field of reporting and indexing where Elastic